harshita2201301024/obsidian/data/Office Work/Smart POA.md

 on tab change it is persisting data - 1hr - pending Change Search API- 1hr - pending
-Some Dashboard changes chandra told - pending some issue from backoffice approval create new dropdown in functions - 3hr change revoke implementation - 3 hr add task in epics - 1hr
+Some Dashboard changes chandra told - pending some issue from backoffice approval - pending create new dropdown in functions - 3hr change revoke implementation - 3 hr add task in epics - 1hr